 Please understand that this is not a preference issue, it is a health issue.
 Chemical sensitivity results from continued exposure to solvents and products in doses thought to be safe.
 It could happen to any one of us, and if you're someone who uses scented products, you are most at risk for developing sensitivity.

 And remember—we're in a dance hall.
-Because the hall is an enclosed space (and a relatively small space in the case of St. Andrews), even small amounts of fragrance or scented or toxic products on a few people can add up quickly to intolerable amounts.
+Because the hall is an enclosed space even small amounts of fragrance or scented or toxic products on a few people can add up quickly to intolerable amounts.

 What to do?